pantrypoints/sp/content/en/research/countries/china/xi/chapter-13e.md

 means are the means to guarantee the realization of great dreams, military struggle is an important aspect of waging great struggle, and the ability to win is a strategic capability for safeguarding national security.
-Comrade Xi Jinping profoundly pointed out that our military must provide strategic support for consolidating the leadership of the Communist Party of China and China's socialist system, providing strategic support for safeguarding national sovereignty, unity and territorial integrity, providing strategic support for expanding China's overseas interests, and providing strategic support for promoting world peace and development.
+Comrade Xi Jinping profoundly pointed out that our military must provide strategic support for consolidating the leadership of the CCP and China's socialist system, providing strategic support for safeguarding national sovereignty, unity and territorial integrity, providing strategic support for expanding China's overseas interests, and providing strategic support for promoting world peace and development.
 This is the mission and